 Rodrigo’s policy career has been complemented by academic work.
-He has published four books: Paradiplomacy: Cities and States as Global Players (Oxford University Press, forthcoming 2016), Security in South America (Boulder and London: Lynne Rienner, 2014), International Organizations in African Security (New York and London: Routledge, 2011, with Fredrik Söderbaum), and Regional Security (New York and London: Routledge, 2010).
+He has published four books: Paradiplomacy: Cities and States as Global Players (Oxford University Press, 2016), Security in South America (Boulder and London: Lynne Rienner, 2014), Regional Organizations in African Security (New York and London: Routledge, 2011, with Fredrik Söderbaum), and Regional Security (New York and London: Routledge, 2010).
 His publication record also includes some 30 book chapters and peer-reviewed articles in leading academic journals.

 He holds a PhD in Peace and Development Studies from the University of Gothenburg, Sweden (2006), and has held several research scholar positions: University of California, Berkeley (2003-2004); Columbia University, Institute of Latin American Studies, where he completed his postdoctoral education (2010) and Harvard University (2014-2015), Kennedy School of Government, where he worked as a Senior Research Fellow on the global competitiveness of cities and states.
 Back in 2006, he received executive training in negotiation at Harvard University.